doniyorkhasanov/blacksoulgem95.github.io/source/_posts/01GHKA8BMJ8ZAN4MZFWHHXMHXG_a-serial-startuppers-analysis-of-the-current-market-situation.md

 ---
 As a person who has spent years in the startup environment, and in the investment to public and private companies market, I wanted to share with you my perspective of what's happening.

-Which, by the way, might be completely wrong - as MacroEconomics is not a fixed science.
+Which, by the way, might be completely wrong - as Macro Economics is not a fixed science.

 2020 - the raw-uncooked-bat flu shaked the world.
 SARS-Cov-19 was (and still is in a way) a dangerous disease that spread through the globe in a record breaking way.
 Companies had to figure out a way to be productive without having workers into buildings.
 The buildings they bought as an investment.

 People started to work remotely, from home, no one went out if not for basic necessities, and the market of social networks and communications went high: a bubble started.

-With the need of socialising digitally and connect with people through digital ways, companies in the communications market (yes, this includes us) had a spike in user/customer base and market value.
+With the need of socialising digitally and connect with people through digital ways, companies in the communications market had a spike in user/customer base and market value.

 Investors started to put money in any company that promised help into remote working and remote socialising.